Aliphatic compound: Structure

-Aliphatic compounds can be saturated, joined by single bonds (alkanes), or unsaturated, with double bonds (alkenes) or triple bonds (alkynes).
-If other elements (heteroatoms) are bound to the carbon chain, the most common being oxygen, nitrogen, sulfur, and chlorine, it is no longer a hydrocarbon, and therefore no longer an aliphatic compound.
-However, such compounds may still be referred to as aliphatic if the hydrocarbon portion of the molecule is aliphatic, e.g. aliphatic amines, to differentiate them from aromatic amines.
+Aliphatic compounds can be saturated, i.e. alkanes (single carbon-carbon bonds), or unsaturated, with carbon-carbon double (alkenes) or triple bonds (alkynes).
+It may also be cyclic (as long as it is not aromatic).

+Under definitions which require that aliphatic compounds are strictly hydrocarbons, the addition of other elements beyond carbon and hydrogen (heteroatoms) makes the compound no longer aliphatic.
+Nevertheless, such compounds are sometimes still referred to as aliphatic if the hydrocarbon portion of the molecule is aliphatic, e.g. aliphatic amines, to differentiate them from aromatic amines.

 The least complex aliphatic compound is methane (CH_{4}).